What goes into a diagnostic cost?

 We provide fair pricing to our customers when it comes to diagnosing problems.
 It takes time and expertise to figure out what is really plaguing it though.
-Most times we can find the problem for around $68.00.
 On occasion, there are some problems that take much more time to dig down to and run the needed tests to identify it.
 In those instances, we will contact you, letting you know how much it will cost to find the problem and get your approval before any more work is done.

 Can I bring in my own car parts?

 We tried this in the past, but what we learned is that it causes all kinds of problems.
 Mainly, we lose control of our shop.
 Quite often the wrong part is brought in, or the part didn't fix the problem.
 We then need to get a hold of the customer and they need to get the right part.
 In the mean time, we have a lift with a car on it that can not be worked on and the customer ends up racing around town to find the right part.
 It is much smoother if we diagnose it, quote you and install the part.
 If there is a problem, we warranty it.
 You don't worry and we get the car done faster.

 Why do I need to get my tires rotated, and how often should it be done?